Lyft Will Give Free Rides to Anti-Gun Rallies

 Whether Lyft is really the more socially conscious choice is a matter of some debate—for example, in terms of the paltry earnings of both Uber and Lyft drivers, neither brand is particularly admirable—but it appears to have been good for business.
 In 2017, the company doubled the number of ride bookings and gained market share.

-Uber did not respond by press time to whether the company would follow Lyft’s lead on March for Our Lives.
-But the move by a ride-hailing company to support teen activism seems particularly shrewd for a couple of reasons.
+Uber will not be offering free trips to March for Our Lives, according to an Uber representative.* But the move by Lyft to support teen activism seems particularly shrewd for a couple of reasons.

 First, teens wield considerable spending power.
 It’s estimated that Generation Z—teenagers born between born between the mid-1990s to the early 2000s—spend about $43 billion as a consumer demographic.
 Second, fewer teenagers are spending their allowance on gas money, because they’re not driving as much as previous generations.
 In 2014, less than 25 percent of 16-year-olds had a license, compared to 46 percent in 1983.
 But there are clear signs that teens are hailing rides: A November 2017 analysis of users by the debit card and app Current found that transportation captures about 5 percent of teen spending overall, while Uber and Lyft represented 84 percent of teen spending on taxi services.
 Officially, Uber and Lyft drivers aren’t supposed to give rides to minors unaccompanied by an adult, but reports suggest ride-hailing has become commonplace for a smartphone-savvy cohort that’s disenchanted with driving.

-Note: *This story has been updated to include a response by Uber.